 Your visa will remain valid when you begin the exchange process

-Once you have a future appointment date set (or a token), your residency visa will not become void, even if the residency cards are issued after the visa’s expiration date—that is 30 days from the date you arrived in Mexico, and no more than 180 days from its original issue date.
+Once you have an appointment date confirmed on the system, your residency visa will not become void, even if the residency cards are issued after the visa’s expiration date—that is 30 days from the date you arrived in Mexico, and no more than 180 days from its original issue date.

 Leaving Mexico during the exchange process

-It’s important to note that once you enter Mexico with your residency visa(s) you cannot leave Mexico while you wait for your appointment date.
+It’s important to note that once you enter Mexico with your residency visa(s) you cannot leave Mexico before you have a file number for your case.

-If you leave the country before you file the visa exchange (canje) paperwork, the residency visa will become invalid, and you’ll have to reapply for residency from the start.
+If you leave the country before you file the visa exchange (canje) paperwork and get a file number, the residency visa will become invalid, and you’ll have to reapply for residency from the start.

 Once you have filed the paperwork, you can optionally apply for a one-time exit/re-entry visa if you need to leave Mexico and return.
 See the section below about this.